 - Interactive Lectures and Just in Time Teaching, (G. Novak, Purdue; E Patterson, AF Academy; Andrew Gavin,Purdue; and Wolfgang Christian, Davidson College);

 These teaching techniques were selected as examples since they directly apply to geosciences as well.
-Hake (2002) ( This site may be offline. ) also discusses ideas related to the transferability of IE to other disciplines and some precautions one must take in order to implemnt IE successfully.
+Hake (2002) (more info) also discusses ideas related to the transferability of IE to other disciplines and some precautions one must take in order to implemnt IE successfully.

 Redish (2003) also emphasizes classroom structure and the importance of a student-centered approach to the successful implementation of IE learning.
 Students working in small groups with the instructor moving throughout the classroom is much more amenable to IE than a traditional lecture setting.
 Although it is possible with individual response systems and peer instruction techniques to create a quality IE environment for larger classes.